Vaishaal/blog/_posts/2016-7-13-matrix-inequality.markdown

 $W =  (X^{T}X +  I_{d}\lambda)^{-1}X^{T}Y$

 Which would be our optimum.
-Since $d$ in this case is only $3072$ this is a quick and easy computation that can be done in one line of python.
+Since $d$ in this case is only $3072$ this is a quick and easy computation.
+Note the penalty term makes our matrix invertible when $X^{T}X$ is singular. that can be done in one line of python.

 ```